OmiIam/Roadmap_SH/README.md

 Single Page Resume

-This project is a single-page resume designed for professionals to showcase their skills, experience, and achievements in a concise and visually appealing format.
+This project is a single-page resume designed for professionals to showcase their skills, experience, and achievements in a super simple style.

-Features

-	•	Clean and modern design
-	•	Fully responsive: Adapts to different screen sizes for mobile, tablet, and desktop
-	•	Customizable: Easy to personalize with your own information and style preferences
-	•	Print-friendly: Optimized for PDF export and printing

 Technologies Used

 	•	HTML5: Structure and content
 CSS or Javascript not included.

-Preview

-Insert a screenshot or a link to a live demo of the resume.

 Getting Started